 Optional character string naming a higher-level grouping variable (e.g.

 "country").
 When supplied,compare_maihda_groupsis run and attached to the result.groupruns a stratified analysis (one independent model per level); to instead model a higher level jointly, crossed with the strata, usecontext.
-The two are different designs, so supplying both errors.- context
+The two are different designs but they compose: supplying both runs the stratified comparison where each per-group fit is itself a contextual cross-classified model (seecontext).- context

 Optional character vector naming higher-level context column(s) in